Theme Aspect Argumentation Model for Handling Fallacies: Theme Aspect Argumentation Model

-In order to make fallacy judgement, we must have certain criteria to evaluate statements and relations in the argumentation structure with.
-In particular, we need to tell whether a statement or a relation is an adequate one against such criteria, for which we need to have a semantic representation of our argumentation structure.
+In order to make the fallacy judgement formally, we must have certain criteria with which to evaluate statements and relations in the argumentation structure.
+In particular, we need to tell whether a statement or a relation is adequate against such criteria, for which we need to have a semantic representation of our argumentation structure.
+First, for the semantic structure, we presume a complete Boolean algebra and regard every element as an aspect to discuss.
+The reason for this choice is, despite being relatively simple, it easily accommodates ontological features of aspects, conjunctions and disjunctions, and also positive and negative aspects.